Magdalene College, Cambridge: Events and traditions

 Magdalene is noted for its 'traditional' style: it boasts a well-regarded candlelit formal hall (held every evening) and was the last all-male college in Oxford or Cambridge to admit women in 1988 (Oriel College was the last in Oxford, admitting women in 1986).

 Spelling and pronunciation of name

-The college is officially known as "The College of Saint Mary Magdalene", with "Magdalene" customarily pronounced "Maudlyn" (/ˈmɔːdlᵻn/ MAWD-lin).
+The college is formally "The College of Saint Mary Magdalene", with "Magdalene" customarily pronounced "Maudlyn" (/ˈmɔːdlᵻn/ MAWD-lin).
 The name was chosen when Thomas Audley re-founded and dedicated the college to Mary Magdalene in 1542.
 In early documents, the name of the college was spelt "Maudleyn" as it was pronounced.
 Although the standard pronunciation of the name "Magdalene" in the English language has changed, the customary pronunciation of the college's name was retained.

 With the development of the General Post Office during the 19th century, the spelling of the college's name was fixed as "Magdalene" with a final "e", to avoid confusion with Magdalen College, Oxford.
 The two colleges are pronounced the same.